Project Funding

 Investment

-UK government funding usually covers much of the build cost, with the shortfall raised by local community investment (you do not have to invest to get a B4RN connection).
+UK Government funding usually covers much of the build cost, with the shortfall raised by local community investment (you do not have to invest to get a B4RN connection).

-For further information, please see our Investors page
+For further information on the current investment offer, please see our Investors page.